hammerspace-me/frontend/README.md

 ### Production

-For production, the backpack frontend can be build with the following command:
+For production, the frontend can be build with the following command:

 ```bash
 # Build service in production mode
 $ npm run build